This is my blog. There are many like it but this blog is mine.

 Top frequently answered answers (updated 8/2018):

-- The huge tripod head is from Really Right Stuff, it has an Arca/Swiss groove and then the feet on my big glass have Arca/Swiss rails on them.
-This makes changing things out faster.
+The huge monopod head is from Really Right Stuff, it has an Arca/Swiss groove and then the feet on my big glass have Arca/Swiss rails on them.
+This makes changing things out faster although I keep the hoods on the lenses because I am notorious for dropping them while doing so (go on, ask me how much money I have spent replacing shattered carbon fiber lens hoods).
 The RRS head is super massive yet super light and super sturdy.
 It sits on a Manfrotto carbon fiber monopod.
 Unless you are buying RRS, just don’t even bother with anything but Manfrotto.
 You’ll regret it later.

-- Yes, you should just suck it up and buy the Think Tank bag.
+Yes, you should just buy the Think Tank bag.
 Yes, it is expensive.
 But it will last forever and if it breaks they will probably fix it, unless you do something dumb like throw it under a dump truck.
 Even then, they might fix it if you can tell an entertaining enough story.
 Plus, one time they called me stylish on Twitter.